The Cold War 1945-1991

 A surface-to-air missile designed to counter ballistic missiles

-Anti-ballistic missiles
+Anti-ballistic Missiles

 A surface-to-air missile designed to counter ballistic missiles anti-ballistic missiles.
 Anti-ballistic missiles are weapons developed during the Cold War to intercept and destroy incoming ballistic missiles before they reach their targets.